YouTube Tips

 Once you have your topic selected, the next step is to figure out what you’re going to say about that topic.
 In some cases, this might mean writing a formal script while others might prefer just to jot down some notes.
 As it turns out, there are pros and cons to each approach.

-Personally, I write full scripts for each of my videos.
-However, that’s partially because the structure I’ve established (using mostly voiceover) which allows for this.
+Personally, I write full scripts for each of the videos on my main channel.
+That’s partially because the structure I’ve established (using mostly voiceover) which allows for this.
 Meanwhile, the parts where I am on camera are still scripted, but I memorize those lines so that I can deliver them without reading.

 If you do want to go the scripted route and don’t feel confident in memorizing the whole thing, there are some options.
 For those willing to spend a few dollars there are actually teleprompters you can purchase fairly cheaply.
 Some of these even operate using tablet devices, such as an iPad, and cost around $200.